komascript/third-party-enhancements/standardsectioning/README.md

 Copyright © 2019–2024 Markus Kohm

-Release: unreleased
+Release: 2024-06-06 v0.1

 License: LPPL 1.3c

-KOMA presents the `standardsectioning` package to bring back deprecated, superseded or removed implementations of [KOMA-Script](https://www.ctan.org/pkg/koma-script) classes at the cost of breaking corresponding new features of those classes.
+KOMA presents the `standardsectioning` micro package to force the usage of the sectioning command definition of the standard classes also when using other classes like the [KOMA-Script](https://www.ctan.org/pkg/koma-script) classes.

 ----------------------------------------------------------------------------